-Donald Trump Supporters Turn On The US President Following Air Strikes On Syria: ‘Where Will It End?’
+Donald Trump Supporters Turn On The U.S. President Following Air Strikes On Syria: ‘Where Will It End?’

 — Paul Joseph Watson (@PrisonPlanet) April 7, 2017

-Aside from Farage, Milo Yiannopoulos Katie Hopkins, Paul Joseph Watson, Anne Coulter, Ukip leader Paul Nuttall and Ukip donor Arron Banks released statements expressing their disappointment at Trump, The Telegraph reports.
+Aside from Farage, Milo Yiannopoulos, Katie Hopkins, Paul Joseph Watson, Anne Coulter, Ukip leader Paul Nuttall, and UKIP donor Arron Banks released statements expressing their disappointment at Trump, The Telegraph reports.

 Their reactions are hardly surprising given Donald Trump’s stance on the Middle East.
 During his presidential campaign, Trump repeatedly said that the United States shouldn’t interfere in Middle East conflict so as not to instigate more destabilization.